The United Nations approves a cease-fire resolution despite U.S. opposition

 The U.S. was one of just 10 other nations to oppose a United Nations General Assembly resolution demanding a cease-fire for the ongoing war between Israel and Hamas.

-The United Nations General Assembly approved the resolution 153 to 10 with 23 abstentions.
+The U.N.
+General Assembly approved the resolution 153 to 10 with 23 abstentions.
 This latest resolution is non-binding, but it carries significant political weight and reflects evolving views on the war around the world.

-The U.S.'s position on this pledge comes after American representatives blocked an earlier resolutionat the United Nations Security Council.
+The United States' position on this pledge comes after American representatives blocked an earlier resolutionat the U.N.
+Security Council.

-Ambassador Linda Thomas-Greenfield said the U.S. acknowledges that the humanitarian situation in Gaza is dire, but that it was Hamas that broke an earlier deal that allowed for a pause in fighting.
+U.S. Ambassador to the U.N.
+Linda Thomas-Greenfield said the U.S. acknowledges that the humanitarian situation in Gaza is dire, but that it was Hamas that broke an earlier deal that allowed for a pause in fighting.

 "Look, there is no shortage of rhetoric here in New York, but it's the diplomacy the United States is engaging in on the ground that made that week-long pause possible," she said.